 Welcome to the Speech-Language-Hearing Sciences Department website.

 Our faculty continue to do awesome things both in and outside of the classroom!
-Many of our clinical and academic faculty presented at the annual ASHA convention in Los Angeles and at the ASHA Connect Convention in Baltimore.
-We were very excited to see so many of our current students and outstanding alums attend!
-See more of our faculty members’ accomplishments in our newsletter.
+Many of our faculty members presented at the annual ASHA convention in Boston and many will be presenting at the convention in Orlando this year where we hope to see many of our alums!
+Please stop by and see us!
+See more of our faculty members’ accomplishments in News and Highlights.

-Related to grants, Dr. Lena Caesar received a two-year research grant from ASHA in support of her research project, "The Ecological Validity of Narrative Sample Analysis for Diagnosing Language Disorders in Guyanese Children."
+- Dr. Lena Caesar received a two-year research grant from ASHA in support of her research project, "The Ecological Validity of Narrative Sample Analysis for Diagnosing Language Disorders in Guyanese Children."
 Dr. Caesar made several trips to Guyana to collect data and we look forward to seeing the outcomes from this important work.
-Dr. Lisa Schoenbrodt (and Dr. Leah Saal from the Education Department) received a grant from the Maryland Department of Disabilities titled "Learning to Lead" with the purpose of training Law Enforcement to communicate and engage with individuals with IDD/DD.

 We value the support and insight of our students and alumni in many ways and hope that you will reach out to us through our Facebook page!
 We look forward to another exciting year!